 Take a packed lunch to your classes or work and bring your drinks in a flask or reusable bottle - it will be cheaper than buying sandwiches and coffees on campus every day.

-Asda and Sainsbury's do Meal Ticket Cards where a parent or guardian can put money on the card and the student can spend the money on food and hardware.
+Asda has a Student Parent Card where a parent or guardian can put money on the card and the student can spend the money on food and hardware.

 Shopping